eighty20results/e20r-roles-for-pmpro/readme.txt

  Please report your issue to us by using the (E20R Roles for PMPro)[link="https://eighty20results.com/support-forums/forum/support-forums/e20r-roles-for-pmpro/"] Support Forum on The Eighty / 20 Website, and we'll try to respond within 1 business day.

 = Changelog =
+== 1.9.3 ==

+* ENHANCEMENT: Add function to retrieve all membership levels that are required by the post ID
+* ENHANCEMENT: Refactor for WordPress code style
+* ENHANCEMENT: Reduce code duplication
+* ENHANCEMENT: Make add-on load/init/handling more generic for BuddyPress add-on
+* ENHANCEMENT: Adding an example add-on module
+* ENHANCEMENT/FIX: Make example add-on more generic in class/config handling
+* ENHANCEMENT/FIX: Load level info from the PMPro table for the forum/level column
+* BUG/FIX: Error while configuring the BuddyPress add-on

 == 1.9.2 ==

 * ENHANCEMENT: Add column showing membership level required to perform member based permissions